keepdream1ng/SF.Blog/SF.Blog.Web/README.md

 Also since in dotnet 8 we got buldin API for authentication, I'm using it in my project, because this seems safer than something I would come up with.
 It shows up in the SwaggerUI as well.

+In the MVC part, I tried to have more code reusability by treating partial views like components.
+Thanks to having API controllers ready from the previous stage I managed to add some interactivity to the pages with AJAX calls to them.
+Examples are TagEditView.cshtml and RolesViewAndEdit.cshtml.